NetSparkleUpdater/NetSparkle/README.md

         - `sparkle:criticalUpdate`, optional: if equal to `true` or `1`, the UI will indicate that this is a critical update
         - `sparkle:os`: Operating system for the app cast item.
 Defaults to Windows if not supplied.
 For Windows, use "win" or "windows"; for macOS, use "macos" or "osx"; for Linux, use "linux".

-By default, you need 2 DSA signatures (DSA Strict mode):
+By default, you need 2 DSA signatures (`SecurityMode.Strict`):

-1. One in the enclosure tag for your download file (`sparkle:dsaSignature="..."`)
+1. One in the enclosure tag for the update file (`sparkle:dsaSignature="..."`)
-1. Another on your web server to secure the actual appcast file. **This file must be located at [CastURL].dsa**.
-In other words, if the appcast URL is http://example.com/awesome-software.xml, you need a valid DSA signature for that file at http://example.com/awesome-software.xml.dsa.
+1. Another on your web server to secure the actual app cast file. **This file must be located at [CastURL].dsa**.
+In other words, if the app cast URL is http://example.com/awesome-software.xml, you need a valid DSA signature for that file at http://example.com/awesome-software.xml.dsa.

 ## Public Methods

+**These need to be updated for 2.0 still!**

 - [Sparkle(string appcastUrl)](#sparklestring-appcasturl)
 - [Sparkle(string appcastUrl, System.Drawing.Icon applicationIcon)](#sparklestring-appcasturl-systemdrawingicon-applicationicon)